11. In Love With Spring: My Novel Online

 “Such a hard little worker,” he said, and went into his office.

-Florence and Estelle sputtered sarcastically, and Norma whined in a baby voice, “Oh Mr. Pewwy, dat poor widdle ting needs a vacaaaaaashun!”
-Encouraged by the laughter of the others, she went on, “Pweeze!
-She might bwake one of her widdlefingoonails!”
+Florence and Estelle sputtered sarcastically, and Norma whined in a baby voice, “Oh Mr. Pewwy, I hope I don’t bwake one of my widdle fingoonails!”

 “I think this can be thrown out.”
 She held up a girlie calendar from 1979.

 She held it out without looking at him, intent on shrinking the pile.
 “Brayburn isn’t a client anymore, so I’m going to throw—”

 “Look!
 See?”
 Mr. Perry pointed at a brunette whose tiny wet bikini showed nipples.
 “She looks just like you.”

 Mandy looked at her watch.
 “Mr. Perry, it’s almost 5:00 and I still have some other stuff to do.
 Can we finish this on Monday?”